 Manufacturers of pharmaceutical products often encounter difficulties in production, particularly in scaling up and validating initial production.
 These problems include difficulties with production costs and yields, quality control, including stability of the product, quality assurance testing, operator error, shortages of qualified personnel, as well as compliance with strictly enforced U.S. federal, state, Canadian and foreign regulations.
 Furthermore, if microbial, viral or other contaminations are discovered in our products or in the manufacturing facilities in which our products are made, such manufacturing facilities may need to be closed for an extended period of time to investigate and remedy the contamination.
-We cannot be assured that any stability or other issues relating to the manufacture of any of our products will not occur in the future.
-Additionally, contract manufacturers may experience manufacturing difficulties due to resource constraints or as a result of labor disputes or unstable political environments.
+We cannot be assured that any stability or other issues relating to the manufacturing difficulties due to resource constraints or as a result of labor disputes or unstable political environments.
 If contract manufacturers, component fabricators or secondary service providers were to encounter any of these difficulties, or otherwise fail to comply with their contractual obligations, our ability to provide any product candidates to patients in clinical trials would be jeopardized.
 Any delay or interruption in the supply of clinical trial supplies could delay the completion of clinical trials, increase the costs associated with maintaining clinical trial programs and, depending upon the period of delay, require us to commence new clinical trials at additional expense or terminate clinical trials completely.
 Following product approval or clearance, any delay or interruption in supply could also impact our commercial success.